-For the second edition of The Bike EXIF Panel, we’re picking the brains of seven of the world’s top custom builders.
-The topic: what’s it like building custom motorcycles for a living?
+For the second edition of The Bike EXIF Panel, we’re picking the brains of seven of the world’s top custom motorcycle builders.
+The topic: what’s it like building bikes for a living?

 From the USA we have Richard Pollock of Mule Motorcycles, Alan Stulberg of Revival Cycles and Greg Hageman of Hageman Motorcycles.

 Across the pond are Tim Rogers of Spirit of the Seventies in the UK, Winston Yeh of Rough Crafts in Taiwan, and the legendary Wrenchmonkees crew in Copenhagen: Nicholas Bech and Per Nielsen.